-KANERE is currently in the process of registering with the Kenyan Government as a community-based organization.
+KANERE is a registered National NGO in Kenya through the NGOs Coordination Board under the Ministry of State for National Heritage and Culture.
 Its initial development has been supported by a Fulbright Research Grant from the U.S. Institute of International Education.
 We continue to seek a more sustainable source of funding, and welcome all proposals or suggestions to this end.

 We can be reached at firstname.lastname@example.org

 KANERE is translated into Japanese through the Refugee Empowerment Network’s KANERE page.